majiinbju/core-interaction-studio-2018/projects/2_the-hyperlink/README.md

 > The anime and manga itself is based off of an ancient Chinese novel – *The Journey to the West*

 > To me, all the characters are linked in one way or another, sometimes biologically and sometimes because of their emotional similarities.
-These connections can be construed as hyperlinks that will help create a narrative for the psychological aspect of *Dragon Ball Z*.
+These connections can be construed as hyperlinks that will help create a narrative for the psychological aspect of *Dragon Ball Z* and its relation to *The Journey to the West*.
+Anime is almost always viewed in a childish light, especially *DBZ* oweing to its raunchy humour, funny tropes and character designs; underneath all this lies a deeper psychology that this project alludes to.
 ---

 ## 🧪 Results